 Kindle Cascadia is a bioregional community dedicated to integrating traditional and ancestral life ways into the present cycles of our lives.
-Gathering together with our diverse backgrounds and gifts, we reweave the fabric of our village in mutual commitment to the holy, the wild, and the emergent.
+Gathering together with our diverse backgrounds and gifts, we reweave the fabric of our village in mutual commitment to the sacred, the wild, and the emergent.

 - Create a welcoming space for our diverse community to gather together as a village to celebrate our emergence from the darkness into the light on the winter solstice.